Normandy landings: United States

 Troops of the 82nd Airborne began arriving around 02:30, with the primary objective of capturing two bridges over the River Merderet and destroying two bridges over the Douve.
 On the east side of the river, 75 per cent of the paratroopers landed in or near their drop zone, and within two hours they captured the important crossroads at Sainte-Mère-Église (the first town liberated in the invasion) and began working to protect the western flank.
 Because of the failure of the pathfinders to accurately mark their drop zone, the two regiments dropped on the west side of the Merderet were extremely scattered, with only four per cent landing in the target area.
 Many landed in nearby swamps, with much loss of life.
 Paratroopers consolidated into small groups, usually a combination of men of various ranks from different units, and attempted to concentrate on nearby objectives.
-They captured but failed to hold the Merderet River bridge at La Fière, and fighting for the crossing continued for several days.
+They captured but failed to hold the River Merderet bridge at La Fière, and fighting for the crossing continued for several days.

 Reinforcements arrived by glider around 04:00 (Mission Chicago and Mission Detroit), and 21:00 (Mission Keokuk and Mission Elmira), bringing additional troops and heavy equipment.
 Like the paratroopers, many landed far from their drop zones.
 Even those that landed on target experienced difficulty, with heavy cargo such as Jeeps shifting during landing, crashing through the wooden fuselage, and in some cases crushing personnel on board.

 After 24 hours, only 2,500 men of the 101st and 2,000 of the 82nd Airborne were under the control of their divisions, approximately a third of the force dropped.
 This wide dispersal had the effect of confusing the Germans and fragmenting their response.
 The 7th Army received notification of the parachute drops at 01:20, but Rundstedt did not initially believe that a major invasion was underway.
 The destruction of radar stations along the Normandy coast in the week before the invasion meant that the Germans did not detect the approaching fleet until 02:00.